 It is evident that the granularity of various data types is illustrated by the answers of the survey participants.
-Figure 13 reflects the big variety of data types that are needed from AgTech applications.
+Figure 14 reflects the big variety of data types that are needed from AgTech applications.
 Geospatial data, scientific publications, statistical data, organisational data and multimedia compile the top five data types that are essential for AgTech stakeholders.

-Figure 13: What types of information are needed for your software/ application (Question 5)
+Figure 14: What type of information is needed for your software/ application (Question 6)

 Cloud service and Virtual Machine Requirements